 If an application, late application, or continuing application is not approved, or if the county auditor otherwise determines that a unit in the housing cooperative does not qualify for the homestead reduction under R.C.
-323.152(A), the auditor must issue a certificate of denial, DTE Form 106A, to the applicant and to the corporation that owns the housing cooperative by the first Monday in October.
+323.152(A), the auditor must issue a certificate of denial, DTE Form 106A, to the applicant and to the corporation that owns the housing cooperative within thirty days of the decision.

-If the applicant believes that the application has been improperly denied, or the corporation believes that the reduction is less than that to which the housing cooperative is entitled, the applicant or corporation may file an appeal on DTE Form 106B with the county board of revision by the last date that real property taxes may be paid without penalty for the following first half collection.
+If the applicant believes that the application has been improperly denied, or the corporation believes that the reduction is less than that to which the housing cooperative is entitled, the applicant or corporation may file an appeal on DTE Form 106B with the county board of revision within sixty days of the date of the notice.